 If you will be working on a project that should be covered by your lab or work group's IRB protocol, you must ensure that the IRB approval certificate (Certification of Human Subjects Approvals) has your name on it.
 If your name is not on the protocol, you need to work closely with your PI to submit this update to the IRB, again no later than the first day of the same month as your intended Student Grant deadline.

+If your project is one that requires IRB Review, you must submit proof of submission of your eProtocol with your grant application.
 Should Undergraduate Research accept your proposal, you will have to submit a copy of your IRB approval certificate.
 See the For Awardees page for more details.